suryanshsinh/contract-deployer/README.md

     RPC_ENDPOINT=https://ethereum-sepolia-rpc.publicnode.com
     WALLET_PRIVATE_KEY=your_private_key_here
     ```

-### Hardhat Configuration
+3. Hardhat Configuration
     The `hardhat.config.js` file is set up to use the environment variables from the `.env` file and specify the solidity version and network settings.
 Ensure the configuration matches your setup.
+3. Initialize `hardhat`
+    ```
+    npx hardhat
+    ```

 ## Setup Solidity Contract